aomarbdev/solace-terraform-samples/kafka-samples/readme.md

 1. cd into the kafka sender directory
 2. `terraform init`
 3. `terraform apply`
-   Create kafka sender, queue with topic subscription kafka/>, will attempt to send messages to topic.1 on the Kafka brokers
+   - Creates kafka sender, queue with topic subscription kafka/>, will attempt to send messages to topic.1 on the Kafka brokers
 4. Log into the primary Kafka broker container
 5. Create the topic `kafka-topics --create --bootstrap-server kafka-1:9092 --replication-factor 2 --partitions 1 --topic topic.1`
 6. Read from the topic `kafka-console-consumer --bootstrap-server kafka-1:9092 --topic topic.1 --from-beginning`